mathieuHa/GEHackatonApp/Electrification Challenge/Grid GIS Dataset/README.md

 - Client secret: secret

 Your team space has also been pre-provisionned with a seed app that is already bound to your Intelligent Mapping service instance for a basic visualization.
-You can test this Intelligent Mapping seed app using the dedicated UAA User credentials below:
+You can test this Intelligent Mapping seed app using the dedicated UAA User credentials below (replace # with your team number):
 - UserID: TEAM_#
 - User secret: TEAM_#